Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Methodology

 \subsection{AGN identification}

-The Q1 data are accompanied by a set of multi-wavelength catalogues allowing multiple AGN selections.
+The Q1 data are accompanied by a set of multi-wavelength catalogues that allow for multiple AGN selections.
 This work focuses on four main AGN detection techniques: X-ray, optical spectroscopy, DL-based image decomposition, and MIR colours.
 The first \Euclid AGN catalogue is presented in \citetalias{Q1-SP027} and includes all these AGN selections, except the DL-based image decomposition method, described in \citet[][hereafter \citetalias{Q1-SP015}]{Q1-SP015}.
 The AGN-selection techniques are detailed in these two papers.
-Here, we summarise the main aspects of the criteria used. \begin{itemize}
+Here, we summarise the main aspects of the criteria used.

-\item MIR colour selections defined in \citet[][hereafter \citetalias{assefWISEAGNCatalog2018}]{assefWISEAGNCatalog2018}. \citetalias{Q1-SP027} used two different diagnostics, C75 and R90, to select MIR AGN among the sources with AllWISE fluxes.
+MIR colour selections defined in \citet[][hereafter \citetalias{assefWISEAGNCatalog2018}]{assefWISEAGNCatalog2018}. \citetalias{Q1-SP027} used two different diagnostics, C75 and R90, to select MIR AGN among the sources with AllWISE fluxes.
 The C75 selection, focusing on achieving 75\% completeness, is defined as

 while the R90 diagnostic, optimised for obtaining 90\% reliability, is

 These criteria were accompanied by some extra conditions.
 We only considered sources with $W_1$ and $W_2$ magnitudes fainter than the saturation limits of the survey set as $W_1>8$ and $W_2>7$ (Vega magnitudes), with S/N$_{W_2}>5$, and not flagged as either artefacts or affected by artefacts, meaning that the \verb|cc_flags| are equal to zero \citepalias{Q1-SP027}.
 In the case of EDF-F and EDF-S, multiple WISE fluxes are available, including the AllWISE and the LegacyDR10 WISE fluxes.
 The main difference is that the latter are obtained through forced photometry at the locations of the Legacy Surveys optical sources, resulting in a larger number of matches with \Euclid counterparts.
 Moreover, the extra conditions of the \citetalias{assefWISEAGNCatalog2018} diagnostics are not easily applicable to the LegacyDR10 WISE data.
 Therefore, considering that the EDF-N has only AllWISE data, we decided to work with the AllWISE MIR data also for EDF-F and EDF-S.